 - Overall, clothing is conservative and simple.
 Smart casual is what most people wear.
 When entering any church or place of worship, clothing should be discrete and respectful.
-People are expected to be modest even on beaches, and nudity is not tolerated.
+Even on beaches, people are expected to be modest, and nudity is not tolerated.
 Dressing provocatively is not appropriate in Malta.
 Casual dressers often wear jeans and comfortable shoes.
 Hats should be removed in homes and churches.

-- Driving in Malta is on the left side of the road and can be challenging, especially with the many narrow streets in Malta.
+- Driving in Malta is on the left side of the road and can be challenging, especially with the many narrow streets of Malta.
 Roundabouts and road signs are similar to most of Europe but are all in English.
 There are a ton of speed cameras, and speeds are enforced.
 Wearing a seatbelt is compulsory.
 Using your mobile phone while driving is strictly prohibited.
-Driving can be a challenge, and motorcycles and mopeds seem to have no rules or fear.
+Driving can be challenging, and motorcycles and mopeds seem to have no rules or fear.

 - If you were to ask what would be two words you would use to describe Malta, we would say Rocks and Balconies.
-This is the massive island of sedimentary rock, and everywhere there is rock.
-There are rocks walls within rock walls within more rock walls.
-Nothing though kept in those rock walls most often.
+This is a massive island of sedimentary rock, and everywhere there is rock.
+There are rock walls within rock walls within more rock walls.
+Nothing, though, was kept in those rock walls most often.
 They have so much rock they make walls everywhere.
 Then there are those famous Maltese balconies that are intriguing and striking.
 You never tire of them as they are so fantastic.

 - Malta is a place of contradictions.
 There are run-down areas in desperate need of revitalization.
-Roads in terrible shape.
+Roads are in terrible shape.
 Abandoned buildings next to restored buildings.
 This country was decimated after WW2.
-They continue to recover from the devastation and a significant loss of their population who left the island.
+They continue to recover from the devastation and the significant loss of their population who left the island.
 Look beyond that.
 There are beautiful roads being built, towering cranes everywhere, high-rise buildings, large hotels, and modern bustling districts like Portsmouth.
 It is improving, and if you look, you will find lots of hope and regrowth.
 The population is increasing quickly, and young professionals are settling in Malta.
-What is most impressive is it appears they are working hard to preserve the past while improving for the future.
+Most impressive is that they are working hard to preserve the past while improving for the future.

 - The Maltese use a variety of gestures in conversation.
-Quickly lifting your thumb, index, and middle fingers of your right-hand means how are you.
+Quickly lifting your right-hand thumb, index, and middle fingers means how are you?

 - Malta is well-known for its hot climate, safety, and hospitality.

 - The Maltese have a good sense of humor and enjoy conversing.
-They love to help and are generous of their time.
+They love to help and are generous with their time.

 - Swearing can be offensive to your Maltese counterpart.

-- When you finish your meal, the fork and knife are placed parallel on the plate.
+- The fork and knife are placed parallel on the plate when you finish your meal.

-- Malta has been the crossroads between Europe and Northern Africa for centuries.
-This is reflected in the people, culture, and lifestyle of the Maltese.
-Arabic cultures (mainly those from Northern Africa) have made an imprint on Maltese culture.
+- Malta has been at the crossroads between Europe and Northern Africa for centuries.
+This is reflected in the Maltese people, culture, and lifestyle.
+Arabic cultures (mainly those from Northern Africa) have imprinted on Maltese culture.